7 vs. Wild

 7 vs. Wild is a German reality TV-show invented by YouTuber Fritz Meinecke and his team.

-The Series which is published on YouTube follows the experiences of seven YouTubers who have to survive on their own in the wild for seven days.
+The series, which is released on YouTube and Amazon Freevee, follows the experiences of 7 or 14 YouTubers who have to survive in the wilderness for 7 or 14 days.

 They are only allowed to take seven preselected items with them and the clothing they wear.
 The participants have to persevere isolation and the moods of nature.